larrygoyeau/bubble_segmentation_Unet/README.md

 # Bubble Segmentation

 This framework allow you to segment bubbles on images.
-If you want to segment foam images from your device, run the notbook 'Unet_automatic_segmentation.ipynb' on colab or open this link: https://colab.research.google.com/drive/1R4yxyGYrGm3w0dveg1XWjOC7VtBpYHkU
+If you want to segment foam images from your device, run the notbook 'Unet_automatic_segmentation.ipynb' on colab or simply open this link: https://colab.research.google.com/drive/1R4yxyGYrGm3w0dveg1XWjOC7VtBpYHkU

 A window will open to select the images from your devise.
 After the automatic segmentation, you have the possibility to manually add the missed bubbles.